aws/aws-cdk/packages/aws-cdk/README.md

 $ cdk bootstrap migrate --stack-name MyDeployedStack --language python --from-stack
 ```

+#### Limitations

+TODO: Make this sound alot better (still working on it)

+CDK Migrate succesfully generating an application does *not* guarantee the application is immediately deployable.
+It simply generates a CDK application which will synthesize a template which has identical resource configurations to the provided template.
+Effectively this means there are 2 primary ways

+- The provided template includes resources which already exist in the account, but are not managed by CloudFormation

+- The template

-In order for the generated stack to be immediatly deployable, that stack must either already exist in that region/account
+In order for the generated application to be immediately deployable, that stack must either already exist in that region/account
 with the exact same configuration of resources, or not exist in that account/region at all.
 This effectively means
 you need to get the template you are using from a deployed stack and use it in that region, or use it in a new one
 that wont have any overlap with deployed resources